capo2912/Recieve-a-Fortnite-dance/README.md

 # Recieve a Fortnite Dance - $FORT

-This is a sample web project that generates a random Fortnite dance for each user.
+This project is a demo website that generates a random Fortnite dance for each user.
-It's meant to demonstrate how you can integrate fun animations and a "crypto" concept on a GitHub-hosted page.

 ## How to Run Locally
 1. Clone this repository to your local machine.